Objectives of the service

 Key aspects of the airUTM system architecture are:

 Space Added Value

-The space assets that are implemented for airUTM are:
+The space assets that will be used for this activity are:

-- SatEO: airUTM uses Earth Observation to access satellite images of the earth’s surface in form of digital maps.
-Images from Sentinel-2 satellites is used, because of the high spatial resolution of 10 m – 60 m as well as the free and open data policy.
+- SatEO: airUTM uses Earth Observation to access satellite images of the earth surface in form of digital maps.
+Images from Sentinel 2 satellites (via Open Street Maps/ MapBox) will be used, because of the high spatial resolution of 10 m – 60 m as well as the free and open data policy.

-- We are extracting user/ service requirements during a scoping visit to the Humanitarian Drone Testing Corridor in Kasungu District, Malawi in November 2020.
-This activity is being done as part of the Drone & Data Aid project in close collaboration with the main sponsors GIZ, UNICEF Malawi and Wingcopter.
+- Conducted a demonstration with the Department of Civil Aviation Malawi and Wingcopter during a scoping visit to the Humanitarian Drone Testing Corridor in Kasungu, Malawi in November 2020.
+This activity was done as part of the Drone & Data Aid project in close collaboration with the main sponsors GIZ, UNICEF Malawi and Wingcopter.

 - Secured LOI’s from key stakeholders.

 - Confirmed the Department of Civil Aviation Malawi as main reference customer and GIZ as first paying customer for the next phase - Demonstration Project.

 - Secured partnership with WTS Positioning to use their tracking device, Trax, to provide real-time position information as part of our UTM solution.

 - Complete full proposal and apply for the subsequent Demonstration Project with support from ESA Business Solutions.